Framasoft: Network history

-Some memorable dates in history of Framasoft's network:

 Early days

-In October 1998 : Publication in Québec Science magazine of "Comment informatiser intelligemment les écoles" (How to put information technology in schools in a smart way) by Jean-Claude Guédon.
-"This article stroke Alexis Kauffmann so much, we can consider it led to the creation of Framasoft".
+In October 1998, Publication in Québec Science magazine of "Comment informatiser intelligemment les écoles" (How to put information technology in schools in a smart way) by Jean-Claude Guédon.
+"This article stroke Alexis Kauffmann so much that we can consider it to have led to the creation of Framasoft".

-In November 2001 is the official birthdate of the Framasoft website, first one of the network, created by mathematic teacher Alexis Kauffmann.
+November 2001 is the official date of the creation of Framasoft website, which is the first network created by mathematic teacher Alexis Kauffmann.
 The name comes from "Framanet" (for FRench and MAthematics on an intraNET), an educational project made with Caroline d'Atabekian, a literature teacher, within a Seine-Saint-Denis middleschool.
 Framasoft began as a software section of this project, before getting its independence, acting as a free software directory for Windows.

-In June 2002, Framasoft and AFUL start the campaign « Libérons les logiciels à l'école » ("Let's free softwares at school").
-In September 2002, the website includes tutorials and an open forum.
+In June 2002, Framasoft and AFUL started the campaign « Libérons les logiciels à l'école » ("Let's free softwares at school").
+In September 2002, the website included tutorials and an open forum.